vegardgs-ksat/blog/posts/tired_of_rest.md

 any HTTP-based interface as REST API
 [in a 2008 blog post](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).
-He even clearly states that a REST API should not be dependent on any single communication protocol - meaning his definition itself is not limited to HTTP based interface.
+He even clearly states that a REST API should not be dependent on any single communication protocol - meaning his definition itself is not limited to HTTP based interfaces.

-To better understand were the definition of REST is coming from, we also need to understand the technical landscape of the mid-to-late 90s.
-One of the key factors in the web at this time was addressing.
+To better understand where the definition of REST is coming from, we also need to understand the technical landscape of the mid-to-late 90s.
+One of the key factors in the web at this time was **addressing**.
 Being able to locate the _data_ that was requested in a consistent, programmatic manner.
 An influential technology largely deployed at the time was Common Gateway Interface (CGI), which are dynamic scripts invoked from a fixed server location.
 The web was invented to share research among peers, addressed via hyperlink addresses.
-These addresses formed the basis of where the data resided, and this in turn formed the basis of a Uniform Resource Location (URL), which uniquely addresses data on a given server.
+These addresses formed the basis of where the data resided.
+This in turn formed the basis of a Uniform Resource Location (URL), which uniquely addresses data on a given server.
 As the technology and ecosystems evolved, an idea of a location-independent unique identifiers emerged - one to serve the parent taxonomy to existing schemes like URL, URN, ISBN, and so forth.
 This is what we know as Uniform Resource Identifier (URI).
 This parent taxonomy was not clearly established in the initial design of URI.
-It was first clarified in [W3C Note 21 September 2001](https://www.w3.org/TR/uri-clarification/) about `URIs, URLs, and URNs: Clarifications and Recommendations 1.0`, which outlines a contemporary view that URI simply form a superset over `URL` and `URN` - which was further cemented by [IETF RFC3986](https://datatracker.ietf.org/doc/html/rfc3986#section-1.1.3) from 2005.
+It was first clarified in [W3C Note 21 September 2001](https://www.w3.org/TR/uri-clarification/) about `URIs, URLs, and URNs: Clarifications and Recommendations 1.0`, which outlines a contemporary view that URI simply form a superset over `URL` and `URN`.
+This view was further cemented by [IETF RFC3986](https://datatracker.ietf.org/doc/html/rfc3986#section-1.1.3) from 2005.
 Since then, there is still much confusion in the industry, and the term `URL` is more or less adopted as the de facto mechanism - much due to the prevalence of HTTP based APIs.